northstowekarate/northstowekarate.github.io/posts/2026/events/05-08-jka-spring-camp/index.md

 Windsor Leisure Centre is the venue; there are nearby hotels.
 Check organisers for accommodation recommendations and travel details.

 **Registration & links:**
-Regisration opens closer to the time.
+Registration opens closer to the time.